MarkJLee/chal-threads-home/README.md

 -   Employ ChangeNotifier and ChangeNotifierProvider to facilitate the implementation of the dark mode toggle.
 -   Demonstrate the functionality of the dark mode toggle in the video submission.

+### RiverPod

+-   Migrate the dark mode toggle implementation from using MVVM with Provider to MVVM with Riverpod.

 ## Demo Link

 -   [Threads-home](https://imgur.com/a/iWzhhGD)